Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Windows.md

 ### Install Rust toolchain

-Starting with ClamAV version 0.105, the Rust toolchain is required to compile ClamAV.
+The Rust toolchain is required to compile portions of libclamav.
 You can install the appropriate toolchain for your development environment by following the instructions on the [rustup](https://rustup.rs) website.
 This ensures that you have the most up-to-date compiler available at the time of installation; keep your toolchain updated for new features and bug/security fixes by periodically executing: `rustup update`.

-Building ClamAV requires, at a minimum, Rust compiler version 1.56, as it relies on features introduced in the [Rust 2021 Edition](https://doc.rust-lang.org/edition-guide/rust-2021/index.html).
+> _Note_: The minimum supported Rust version varies with each ClamAV release.
+We make a best effort to never raise the minimum Rust version with patch versions.
+For example:
+> - the minimum Rust version for ClamAV 1.0 LTS is Rust 1.61.0.
+All ClamAV 1.0.x versions should also build with Rust 1.61.0.
+> - the minimum Rust version for ClamAV 1.4 LTS is Rust 1.70.0.
+All ClamAV 1.4.x versions should also build with Rust 1.70.0.
+>
+> Your distribution may provide a `rust` or `cargo` package, but there is a very good chance it that it will be too old to compile ClamAV.

 ## Download the source code